 One of the best aspects of active harmonic filters is that they are scalable and sized to the harmonic current for multiple loads.
 You can also install additional units if the total harmonic current exceeds the rating of the single harmonic filter.
 They also decrease the emission of carbon dioxide.

 4. Reliable and provide continuity.

 Active Harmonic Filters are handy for areas with significant non-linear loads and many DC drives because they reduce production disruptions.
 Therefore, these filters also extend the device's life, enabling them to perform consistently well.

 5. Curb service and maintenance costs.

 Any electrical device that operates at maximum efficiency is bound to work without issues.
 This theory is applicable for devices with active harmonic filters.
-Unless the capacitors and resistors are required, the active harmonic filter does not require custom fabrication because it is largely impedance independent.
-According to the manufacturers, active harmonic filters can handle wideband harmonic frequencies to minimise service costs.
+Unless the capacitors and resistors are required, the active harmonic filter does not require custom fabrication because it is largely impedance-independent.
+According to the manufacturers, active harmonic filters can handle wideband harmonic frequencies to minimize service costs.